 Vince Lombardi was a masterful coach and a legendary motivator.
-He also went to great lengths to find out how to coach each player, knowing what might motivate one won’t motivate another.
-He knew that motivation wasn’t a one size fits all scenario and could quickly alienate most of the locker room, which can turn into a horrible onfield product.
+He also went to great lengths to find out how to coach each player, knowing exactly what might motivate one, won’t motivate another.
+He knew that motivation wasn’t a one-size-fits-all scenario, and could quickly alienate most of the locker room, which can turn into a horrible on-field product.

-Following the footsteps of Vince Lombardi, my client implemented DISC to gauge the culture and gave the leadership the tools to help find the best ways to motivate each individual team member and communicate with their team.
+Following the footsteps of Vince Lombardi, my client implemented DISC to gauge the culture and gave people in leadership positions the tools to help find the best ways to motivate each individual team member and communicate with them.

 Between great scouting, leveraging the talent’s strengths, and optimizing the company culture, our client cut turnover by 65% and increased profits by 37% within a year.
 They are well on their way now, creating a strong employer brand that will attract the top candidates in the space.
 Winning attracts winners.

 If you’re in need of excellent leadership and sales skills, our team is ready to coach you to become one of the best in your field.
 Here at Roos Advisors, we are committed to accompanying you on your professional self-development journey, so please don’t hesitate to reach out to us if you have any questions whatsoever.